Quelich/algorithm-analysis/README.md

 # Analysis of the Algorithms
 This repository includes the implementation of sorting algorithms and matrix operations in Java.
-It also compares the running time of sorting algorithms and matrix multiplication algorithms.
+It also compares the time and space complexity of sorting algorithms and matrix multiplication algorithms.

 # Comparison
 - Insertion Sort